pikatchu/closedsource/book/0910-job_standoff.md

 He studied Leo for a moment before smirking.
 “Have it your way.”

 The air crackled as the first shots were fired.
 Streams of light cut through the haze.
-Vulcan’s drones struck fast, tearing through some of Leo’s machines in precise, calculated strikes.
+Vulcan's drones struck fast, tearing through some of Leo's machines in precise, calculated strikes.

 Leo gritted his teeth, summoning more drones into formation.

 Vulcan chuckled, shaking his head.
 “You think you can beat me with these old pieces of junk?
 Tell me, where did you find them?”
 He tilted his head mockingly.
 “In a junkyard?”

-Leo’s breath steadied, his voice firm.
-“I’ll beat you anyway.”
+Leo's breath steadied, his voice firm.
+“I'll beat you anyway.”

 Vulcan lifted a hand.
 More shots fired.
-Sparks erupted in the air as several of Leo’s drones spiraled down, crashing into the floor.
+Sparks erupted in the air as several of Leo's drones spiraled down, crashing into the floor.

-Vulcan’s smirk deepened.
+Vulcan's smirk deepened.
 “Are you sure?”